aaronbloomfield/pdr/cs2150/syllabus.md

 - You need to have a working computer that can run a recent build of [VirtualBox](https://www.virtualbox.org/), with enough hard drive space (and memory) to use a course VirtualBox image (about 10 Gb will be needed for the install, and then 6 Gb  will be used once the installation files are deleted).
 Any computer made in the last 3 years will suffice for these requirements (and many older ones will as well).
 It doesn't matter if it's a desktop or notebook; nor does the speed matter.
 - There are a few documents that you will have to print (a worksheet with lab 5, the UNIX honor pledge, etc.).
 The total printing load will be under 5 pages for the entire semester.
 You will need to obtain access to a printer for those pages.

 **Attendance:** Attendance in labs is mandatory; attendance in lecture is not (although not attending lecture may affect your participation grade).
 Not attending lab will result in a zero for the in-lab.
 You cannot change labs without prior permission -- we don't have enough computers to accommodate this.
-Please see the first set of lecture slides about lab attendance, in particular with regards to the fact that there is a lab both the week of Thanksgiving break.
+Please see the first set of lecture slides about lab attendance, in particular with regards to the fact that there is a lab both the week before and after spring break.

 **Honor Policy:** There have been a large number of honor violations in this class and other low-level CS courses recently.
 Outside the normal UVa honor policy rules, we have these additional rules: